 Artists in Schools Directory

-Students will hear songs from five different genres of African-American music as well as narratives that set historical context about how the genres came into existence.
-The program develops chronologically, starting with Negro spirituals, then moving to Gospel, Blues, Motown and ending with present day.
-Along the way, the singer/presenter asks students questions and integrates them into the performance.
-A team of singer and pianist will bring history alive and leave the students with a deeper understanding of each genre and the origin behind the sounds.
-This program is designed for grades 3-12; while the same songs are used in each performance, the show is adapted with accessible language appropriate to each grade level.
+In this enriching and interactive performance students will hear songs from many different genres of African-American music as well as narratives that set historical context about how the genres came into existence.
+The program develops chronologically, starting with Call and Response, then moving to Negro Spirituals, Ragtime, Blues, Jazz, Gospel, Motown, Rap, and ending with present day.
+This dynamic team of singer and pianist will bring the history of American Civil Rights alive and provide your students a deeper understanding of this ongoing journey.

-The North Carolina Theatre Conservatory is the flagship education program of the North Carolina Theatre.
-In addition to various classes for ages three to adult in acting, dance and voice, NCTC implements several curriculum-based programs in schools through the Stage2School program, including Theatre4Change and The Sound of Freedom.
-Since 2007, Theatre4Change has partnered with multiple Boys and Girls Clubs, Passage Home and the LINKS program; it was named the 2015 Partner of the Year from Amazing Grace Etiquette for work with at-risk youth.
-Since 2013, Theatre4Change has conducted over 500 workshops and reached over 9000 students in WCPSS.
+The North Carolina Theatre Conservatory (NCTC) is the flagship education program of the North Carolina Theatre.
+In addition to various classes for ages five to adult in acting, dance, and voice, NCTC implements curriculum-based programs in schools through the Stage2School, including Theatre4Change and The Sound of Freedom.
+Theatre4Change partners with the Raleigh Police Department, Boys and Girls Clubs, Passage Home, and the LINKS program.
+Theatre4Change was named the 2015 Partner of the Year from Amazing Grace Etiquette for work with at-risk youth.
+Stage2School was awarded the 2016 Leadership Triangle Goodman Award.
+Since 2013, Stage2School has conducted over 1,500 workshops and reached over 35,000 through local area workshops.
 The Sound of Freedom uses a professional pianist and vocalist to conduct the assembly style program.